-Please note: To download past NCCQ papers make sure you are logged in to the website via the MEMBERS tab at the top of the page.
-The relevant link will then appear via the EDUCATION & CPD tab > NCCQ > Past Papers > NCCQ Year.
+Please note: To download past NCCQ papers make sure you are logged in to the website via the 'Members' tab at the top of this page.
+The relevant link will then appear via the 'Education & CPD' tab > UK Students > NCCQ > Past Papers.

 The National Clinical Coding Qualification (UK) is the only nationally recognised qualification for clinical coders working in the NHS.
 Upon passing the examination a clinical coder is able to use the post-nominal letters ACC.

 A novice NHS clinical coder needs to agree a 2-3 year development plan with their employer to complete the necessary training, acquire the skills, knowledge and practical work experience to become competent in clinical coding and be ready to sit the examinations to achieve accreditation.
 The breadth of coding skills and knowledge which is covered by the National Clinical Coding Examination are derived from the framework of the national clinical coder curriculum.

 The National Clinical Coding Qualification (NCCQ) is the nationally recognised quality standard which provides independent assurance of the clinical coding practitioners’ competency in the use of the clinical classifications and knowledge of how to apply their associated rules, conventions and national clinical coding standards.
 Any clinical coding manager can be assured that a holder of the qualification (Accredited Clinical Coder/ACC) has been assessed and met these minimum standards.